MS Queen Elizabeth: QE2 50th Anniversary Celebration

+2019 refit

+In January 2019 Queen Elizabeth underwent a two week refit at the Damen Shiprepair Brest.
+Cabins, corridors, the spa and retail spaces were refurbished.
+Two cabins were removed to install an exhaust gas cleaning system (EGCS).

 On 23 May 2019, Queen Elizabeth began regular service between Vancouver, British Columbia, Canada and various destinations in Alaska, United States.

 Australia 2019

 Queen Elizabeth left Southampton in December 2019 for an extended cruise season in Australia.

 On 24 February 2020 Queen Elizabeth was denied permission to dock in Rabaul by the Governor of East New Britain Province, Papua New Guinea due to their growing concerns regarding the COVID-19 pandemic.

+On 28 February 2020 the Queen Elizabeth was the largest ship to ever dock at the Port of Cairns, Queensland, after shipping channel and wharf upgrades.

 Australia banned cruise ships arriving from foreign ports from 15 March 2020, and on 27 March 2020 directed all foreign-flagged ships to leave the country.
 Queen Elizabeth was initially moored offshore near Newcastle, Australia, before departing for Manila Bay, Philippines, to anchor with a number of other cruise ships.
+On 18 May 2020 Typhoon Vongfong briefly forced to sea all the cruise ships anchored in Manila Bay.

-On 26 July 2020 Queen Elizabeth departed Manila Bay and returned to the UK where it moored with its sister ship, Queen Mary 2 and Queen Victoria, off the Dorset coast for the rest of 2020 and the first half of 2021.
+On 26 July 2020 Queen Elizabeth departed Manila Bay and returned to the UK, where it was moored in Weymouth Bay with Queen Mary 2 and Queen Victoria, for the remainder of 2020 and the first half of 2021.

 Resumption of cruising 2021

 Resumption of cruising by Queen Elizabeth, scheduled for 19 July 2021, was delayed due to a small number of crew contracting COVID-19.

 Queen Elizabeth finally returned to sailing on 13 August 2021 after a 17-month break.

+On 28 November 2021 the Queen Elizabeth was unable to dock in Southampton due to the extreme weather of Storm Arwen causing the next voyage to be cancelled.

+Alaska 2022

+In July 2021 large cruise ships returned to Alaska.
+However, Canada extended the ban on cruise ships until April 2022.

+In May 2022 Queen Elizabeth returned to the North Pacific to start the Alaska cruise season.

+National Oceanic and Atmospheric Administration (NOAA) recognised the contribution of the Queen Elizabeth for reporting 192 whale sightings in 2022 to their Whale Alert Alaska program.

+In August the Queen Elizabeth returned to Europe for the 2022 autumn season.